Discover more from Healthy Rich

 Can you make a living as [insert literally anything]? is always the wrong question to ask.

-I made a living as a freelancer when I earned $12,000 a year.
-I will be making a living when I earn $100,000 a year.
+I made a living as a freelancer when I earned $12,000 a year (before I was an employed writer).
+And I made a living when I earned $150,000 a year.

 You can make all kinds of quips about what kind of life, tho, but that’s not your call to make.
 I was gobsmacked in my early days that anyone wanted to pay anything for something I wrote.
 I celebrated rare four-figure months, because they came from doing work I chose.

-I recently celebrated my first five-figure month with the same awe and gratitude.
+I celebrated my first five-figure month and my first six-figure year with the same awe and gratitude.

 I’m personally fine with lifestyle inflation.
 You earn the money; share it, enjoy it.
 But remember: That flexibility can go both ways.